coreinfrastructure/best-practices-badge/doc/criteria.md

-- <a name="test_policy"></a>The project MUST have a general policy (formal or not) that as major new functionality is added, tests of thatfunctionality SHOULD be added to an automated test suite.
+- <a name="test_policy"></a>The project MUST have a general policy (formal or not) that as major new functionality is added, tests of that functionality SHOULD be added to an automated test suite.
   <sup>[<a href="#test_policy">test_policy</a>]</sup>
 - <a name="tests_are_added"></a>The project MUST have evidence that such tests are being added in the most recent major changes to the project.